kuanyuchen123/Persona-Based-Chatbot/README.md

 # Basic-Chatbot
 Chatbot baseline model

-A simple chatbot baseline model, trained on Transformer and Persona-Chat dataset
+Trained on Transformer and Persona-Chat dataset

 Functionalities:
 * Chat with you and make your life better!